 When vacancies occur in a position often, that means the organization has a sizable number of identical positions with high turnover.
 For instance, correctional facilities and protective services agencies tend to have high turnover in their front-line positions, such as correctional officers and social workers.
 Those organizations may post positions without closing dates so that they can continuously receive applications.
 Once a vacancy occurs, a hiring manager can request that the human resources office send all the applications that have come in since the last job hiring round.

-Patience Is Key When Applying for a Job
+Patience Is Key When Applying

 When submitting a job application, it can seem like your application went into a black hole.
 It’s an especially easy assumption to make if, like many applicants, you don’t hear back from anyone for a while.
 The reality is there's a lot of competition out there, and it takes time for any organization (whether it's a tech startup or a large government agency) to get through all the applications.